pulumi/docs/pulumi-hugo/themes/default/content/blog/introducing-azure-native-v2/index.md

 We have simplified the representation of user assigned identity inputs by recognizing them as string arrays.
 This change provides a more intuitive and clear approach when configuring user assigned identities for your Azure modules.
 You can now reference these as `#TODO example reference` without jumping through any hoops.

-## Migrating from 1.0 to 2.0
+## Migrating from 1.x to 2.x

-We recommend you update to the [latest version of Azure Native 1.0](https://github.com/pulumi/pulumi-azure-native/releases/tag/v1.103.0) prior to moving to 2.0.
+We recommend you update to the [latest version of Azure Native 1.x](https://github.com/pulumi/pulumi-azure-native/releases/tag/v1.103.0) prior to moving to 2.x.
 This will enable you to address existing deprecations and see the recommended substitutions ahead of the major version upgrade.
-Head over to the [migration guide](link TODO) which outlines the necessary steps to update your existing Pulumi projects and ensuring a smooth migration experience.
+Head over to the [migration guide](https://www.pulumi.com/registry/packages/azure-native/#migration) which outlines the necessary steps to update your existing Pulumi projects and ensuring a smooth migration experience.

 Current users of the Pulumi Azure Classic Provider can follow the [classic to native migration guide](https://www.pulumi.com/registry/packages/azure-native/from-classic/) to take advantage of all the latest and greatest features available in Pulumi the Azure Native Provider.

 While you can immediately start leveraging the improved performance, you may need to make some changes in order to continue using specific Azure API module versions or user assigned identity inputs.
-Use the Pulumi Azure Native Provider documentation within your IDE to determine the explicit version that is available and fully compatible.
+Use the Pulumi Azure Native Provider documentation within your IDE to determine the explicit API version that is available and fully compatible with your existing deployment.

 <!-- TODO MAYBE Add code snippet of a before and after short program from default to calling an explicit verison and updating userassigned identities -->